drwhut/tabletop-club/docs/general/about.rst

      state the license and whether the content was modified.
 Please read the terms of the license first.

+     To help with this, the :ref:`config-cfg` file allows you to put the author, license, modifier, and URL with the asset, which is then shown in-game.

 * If the assets you've made are for playing a game that already exists, then:

   * You cannot use the same name of the game without the owner's explicit